-The Uniform Collaborative Law Act's goal is to make collaborative law a visible and viable option for dispute resolution for parties who choose it voluntarily and with informed consent.
-It thus furthers the goal of diversifying dispute resolution options so that parties can choose which best fits their needs.
-Society benefits when parties voluntarily participate in dispute resolution options and have more options to do so.
+More generally, society benefits when parties in any kind of dispute voluntarily participate in alternative dispute resolution processes like collaborative law and have more options to do so.
 Making more responsible consensual dispute resolution options available to parties increases the likelihood that they will choose a process that will resolve their matters short of trial, earlier in their life cycle, at less economic and emotional cost and with greater long range satisfaction.
 See generally Report of the Ad Hoc Panel on Disp.
 Resol. & Pub.
 Pol'y, Nat'l Inst. of Disp.
 Resol., Paths to Justice: Major Public Policy Issues of Dispute Resolution (1983), reprinted in LEONARD L. RISKIN & JAMES E. WESTBROOK, DISPUTE RESOLUTION AND LAWYERS 3-4 (2d ed.
 1997); Nancy H. Rogers & Craig A. McEwen, Employing the Law to Increase the Use of Mediation and to Encourage Direct and Early Negotiations, 13 OHIO ST. J. ON DISP.
 RESOL.
 831, 838 (1998).